MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ### Remarks

-An `empty_view` can be useful when calling code that requires a view, but doesn't need to process any of its elements.
+An `empty_view` can be useful when you're calling code that requires a view but doesn't need to process any of its elements.

 ### Example: `empty`